Art-Amatours/Many-Voices/README.md

 1. In one shell, run `$ cd server && go run *.go`
    - More details in the [instructions in the server/ dir](server/README.md)
+   - Leave this shell running in the background.
+It will need to be running for the server to be running.

-1. In another shell, run `$ cd mobile-app && expo start`
+2. In another shell, run `$ cd mobile-app && expo start`
    - Expo will launch in a new browser tab
    - You'll be prompted to spin up a device simulator, or launch the app on a physical device using a QR code you can scan with your phone